reespozzi/ai-academy-platforms/part-1/task-1-build-docker-image.md

 ## Objective

-Create a Docker image for your existing Node.js application and run it as a container.
+Create a Docker image for your existing Node.js application and run it as a container and for your backend API.

 Remember, you will need to explain this if called on at the end!
 Make sure you take the time to learn about the why